Master of Professional Studies (MPS) in Integrative Plant Science

 man in field with drone

 Geospatial Applications is the use of modern tools to geographically map and analyze the Earth and human societies.
-This focus area provides education in geospatial application, including GIS, to develop data management and decision-making skills for a wide range of geographical data.
+This concentration provides education in geospatial application, including GIS, to develop data management and decision-making skills for a wide range of geographical data.
 Students will also become licensed and experienced in the use of unmanned aerial vehicles (UAV).

 Examining flats of small industrial hemp plants